Meet the Directors and Board Advisors

 What are Directors and Board Advisors responsible for?

-- Strategic and and operational planning, the creation of a Community Development Plan to meet the needs of our community
+- Strategic and operational planning, the promotion of our Community Development Plan which identifies our community's priorities

 - Commissioning a programme of new projects and upgrading existing community assets to meet these needs

 - Monitoring projects to keep them on track

 From time to time we invite advisors to join the Board to offer their assistance and share their experience and skills. - as per Clause 75 of our Memorandum of Association.